When Mohamed Salah joined Liverpool for a then club-record fee of £36.5million, questions were raised as to whether he could deliver the goods.

 Celebration against Chelsea

 In April 2019, Salah scored a stunning goal in a 2-0 win over Chelsea at Anfield.
-He celebrated by adopting a yoga pose, which sent social media into a frenzy.
+He celebrated by adopting a yoga pose, sending social media into a frenzy.
 The forward later explained the celebration, saying: “I do yoga and it just came to my mind.

 "I don't think.
 I just feel.
 Normally I shoot with the inside of my foot.
 But this one I decided, because it was far, to hit it with power.
 I was lucky the ball hit the net like that.”